 and set the "Ethernet" checkbox if you will use Ethernet module.

 Click "UPLOAD".
 Wait until firmware upload is completed (5..10 s)

 When the upload is completed, the plugin will connect to this controller.

 The connected board will appear in SimVim Status window.

 For USB connection, just be sure that all options are correct and click "Upload".

 For LAN connection, connect your master board to USB (or disconnect and connect it again) and click "Connect".
 After that, check the options and click "Upload".

-You never need to upload the firmware again to change input/output configuration, all you only need is to create new data configuration file and connect all input/output devices to your Arduino correctly.
+- You never need to upload the firmware again to change input/output configuration, all you need to do is create new data configuration file and connect all input/output devices to your Arduino correctly.

-If you have changed the data.cfg file while X-Plane is running, just click the "Reconnect" button in the Status window or select "Reconnect" from the SimVim plugin menu to let plugin read new configuration and send it to controller.
+- If you changed the data.cfg file while X-Plane is running, just click the "Reconnect" button in the Status window or select "Reconnect" from the SimVim plugin menu to let plugin read new configuration and send it to controller.